 The overall purpose of the octopus hook is to function much like a regular circle hook in relation to how the hook is embedded into a fish’s mouth and how it can maintain that hookset without the fish getting free.
 The only major difference between the octopus hook and the circle hook is the angle at which the eye is set, which allows an angler to more easily ‘snell’ their hook with their fishing line if they want.

 Snelling a hook means tying the knot of your fishing line onto the hook in a way that lets you easily use it as a leader line.
-With their angled eyelets, Octopus hooks are much easier to snell and can serve as an adequate leader line and hook that can be used in various rigs.
+With their angled eyelets, Octopus hooks are much easier to snell and can serve as an adequate leader line and hook used in various rigs.